A Remedy for Your Taxable RMD

-Required minimum distributions are a mandated withdrawal required by the IRS from your IRA, SEP IRA, SIMPLE IRA, or retirement plan when you reach age 70 ½.
+Required minimum distributions (RMDs) are withdrawals the IRS requires you take from your IRA, SEP IRA, SIMPLE IRA, or retirement plan when you reach age 72.
 Roth IRAs are not included until after the death of the owner.
-At any time, you can withdraw more than the minimum requirement amount, but any portion of your required minimum distribution not withdrawn is subject to a 50% tax penalty.
-Yes, a 50% penalty!
-Certainly, an item on your to-do list that you do not want to overlook.
+At any time, you can withdraw more than the minimum requirement amount, but any portion of your required minimum distribution not withdrawn is subject to a 50 percent tax penalty.
+Yes, a 50 percent penalty!
+Your RMD is certainly on your financial to-do list that you do not want to overlook.

-Qualified Charitable Distributions are a great tool to utilize to meet philanthropic bequeaths during retirement as well as reducing your overall tax liability.
-Furthermore, QCDs don’t require you to itemize, which due to the 2017 tax reform and the adjustments it made to the list of itemized deductions as well as increase in the standard deduction, many taxpayers will take advantage of the higher standard deduction.
-Therefore, a QCD provides the benefit of gifting to charity but it also provides the reduction of taxable income, dollar-for-dollar up to $100,000.
+QDCs can be a great tool to utilize in making philanthropic bequeaths during retirement and can help reduce your overall tax liability.
+In addition, because QCDs don’t require that you itemize, many taxpayers can utilize this strategy while still taking advantage of the higher standard deduction.
+Therefore, a QCD provides the benefit of gifting to charity while also providing a reduction in taxable income dollar for dollar up to $100,000.

-Like many tax laws, there are imperative details and requirements you must follow to ensure the distribution qualifies as a QCD:
+As with many tax laws, there are specific requirements you must follow to ensure the distribution qualifies as a QCD:

-- The distribution must be made once the participant as attained the age of 70 ½ or older.
+- The distribution can be made only by participants age of 70 ½ or older.

-The charity must be a 501(c )(3) organization and it must not be a private foundation, donor-advised fund, or supporting organization.
+- The charity must be a 501(c)(3) organization and cannot be a private foundation, donor-advised fund or supporting organization.

-- For the QCD to be applied towards your current years required minimum distribution, the funds must come from your IRA before the deadline – generally December 31st.
+- For the QCD to be applied toward the current year’s required minimum distribution, the funds must come from the IRA before the deadline, typically December 31st.

 - The distribution must be made payable directly to the organization from the IRA trustee.

-- Upon completion of a QCD, we recommend obtaining the same confirmation or acknowledgment from the receiving institution of your donation.
-The documentation of your donation will be necessary upon tax filing to ensure your QCD is excluded from your taxable income on your Form 1040 tax return.
+- Upon completion of a QCD, we recommend obtaining confirmation or acknowledgment from the receiving institution of your donation.
+The documentation of your donation will be necessary when tax filing to ensure your QCD is excluded from your taxable income on your Form 1040 tax return.